 Q: What are the course requirements?

-Depending on whether you do the Independent Study or the Externship, your course requirements will be different.
 Generally, you must complete the time requirements (60 hours for each credit hour), submit all assignments, complete and submit all required evaluations.
-Requirements that differentiate the externship from the independent study include, attending mandatory classes and meetings, completing a check-in conference, producing an exemplars portfolio, and completing an additional evaluation.
+Requirements for the externship program include, attending mandatory classes and meetings, completing a check-in conference, producing an exemplars portfolio, and completing an additional evaluation.

-Q: Can I complete my writing requirement with any of the Practice Credit Programs?
+Q: Can I complete my writing requirement with any Externship Program?

-No, both Practice Credit Programs—Independent Study and Externship—are not approved by the faculty as a course in which the writing requirement can be met.
+No, the Externship Program is not approved by the faculty as a course in which the writing requirement can be met.

 Q: What if I have a question, concern, or special need?